openguild-labs/substrate-moonbeam/README.md

 15. [Polkadot Consensus Mechanism Overview](https://polkadot.com/blog/polkadot-consensus-part-1-enhanced-economic-security-via-npos)
 16. [Substrate Networks](https://blog.chungquantin.com/blog/break-down-the-sharded-network-design-of-polkadot)

 This list of references covers key resources related to Moonbeam's architecture, its underlying Substrate framework, the broader Polkadot ecosystem, and relevant Ethereum specifications used in this tutorial.
-It includes official documentation, whitepapers, GitHub repositories, and specific guides that would be valuable for understanding the topics discussed in this README.
+It includes official documentation, whitepapers, GitHub repositories, and specific guides that would be valuable for understanding the topics discussed.